 An insect flies into a spider web and that is it.
 There are no chances left for him except sitting duck until the return of web’s owner and becoming another delicious nutrition serving for him.
-These eight legged creepy creatures are there for more than 420 million years and found almost in every continent except the Antarctica (Yes they do not like cold.).
-These eight legged air breathing arthropods belong to the order Araneae which is further divided into 113 families and consists of more than 45700 species1.
-Almost every single species of spiders except Bagheera kiplingi discovered in year 1998 are carnivorous2 and that is where spider web comes handy (catching the prey).
-Although not all spiders build web for catching the prey, even some species do not build web at all, but those build make it so sticky for an insect to fall and get stuck.
-It is painful even for us, falling in a spider web.
+These eight-legged creepy creatures are there for more than 420 million years and found almost in every continent except Antarctica (Yes they do not like cold.).
+These eight-legged air-breathing arthropods belong to the order Araneae which is further divided into 113 families and consists of more than 45700 species1.
+Almost every single species of spiders except Bagheera kiplingi discovered in the year 1998 are carnivorous2 and that is where spider web comes handy (catching the prey).
+Although not all spiders build the web for catching the prey, even some species do not build web at all, but those builds make it so sticky for an insect to fall and get stuck.
+It is painful to even for us, falling in a spider web.
 This will certainly not enough to make us the dinner of a spider but irritating enough to pick it off from clothes and skin.

 If a spider web is so sticky for their prey and even for us to create an issue even for a small time duration, why do these spiders not get stuck in itself?
 What makes them so special?
 Is it some design feature of spider web or intelligent moves of spiders making it possible for them to move freely on which is actually a death trap for an insect?